 The Department of Revenue must return these revenues to the county wherein the sale of the tangible personal property or provision of the service has occurred.
-For counties with populations that exceed 50,000, the proceeds must be used for the following purposes: 1) to finance, plan, and construct infrastructure; 2) to acquire land for public recreation or conservation or protection of natural resources; and 3) as provided in Chapter 93-107, L.O.F., to finance the closure of local government-owned solid waste landfills that are already closed or are required to close by order of the Department of Environmental Protection.
+For counties with populations over 50,000, the proceeds must be used for the following purposes: 1) to finance, plan, and construct infrastructure; 2) to acquire land for public recreation or conservation or protection of natural resources; and 3) as provided in Chapter 93-107, L.O.F., to finance the closure of local government-owned solid waste landfills that are already closed or are required to close by order of the Department of Environmental Protection.
 In addition, Chapter 93-222, L.O.F., expanded the definition of "infrastructure" to include emergency vehicles and equipment and specified that purchases of such items with surtax revenues is approved retroactively.
 Any county with a population of 50,000 or less as of April 1, 1992, in addition to generally authorized uses, may use these tax revenues for any public purpose if: 1) the debt service obligations for any year are met, 2) the county's comprehensive plan is in compliance, and 3) the county has amended its surtax ordinance.
 Chapter 93-207, L.O.F., specifically authorized small counties (population < 50,000) to use the proceeds or accrued interest for long-term maintenance costs associated with landfill closures.

-Any county may levy, a 1/2 percent or 1 percent tax upon voter approval in a countywide referendum.
+Any county may levy a 1/2 percent or 1 percent tax upon voter approval in a countywide referendum.
 Most transactions subject to taxation under Chapter 212, F.S., are subject to the tax.
 There is a \$5,000 cap on taxable items, however, there is no cap imposed on taxable services.
 Chapter 93-222, L.O.F., specifies that if the Infrastructure Surtax was levied pursuant to a referendum held prior to July 1, 1993, the surtax may not be levied beyond the time established in the ordinance or 15 years, if the ordinance set no time limit.
 The levy may only be extended by referendum approval.
 There is no expiration date to this tax levy.
+The tax, at a lesser statutorily authorized conversion rate, also applies to communications services taxable under Chapter 202.

-Counties levying the tax (as of 1/2004):
+Counties levying the tax (as of 1/2005):